 =wTx

 Remark: As far as the original problem is concerned, f is a non-linear function of the feature.
 After adding more (polynomial) features, f is linear in the weights.
 This is still called a linear regression problem as far the weights are concerned.
+As far as the original feature space is concerned, one could call it polynomial regression.

 We can now learn the optimal weights by minimizing the SSE.
 We get:w=(XXT)-1XyThe weights we end up with are:w=a